Toronto subway: Heavy rail stock

-The Toronto Rocket is the newest subway train used by the TTC.
+The Toronto Rocket is the newest heavy rail subway train used by the TTC.

 Line 1 Yonge–University and Line 4 Sheppard operate using the newest version of Toronto's subway cars, the Toronto Rocket, while Line 2 Bloor–Danforth uses the older T1 subway trains.

 The TTC's original G-series cars were manufactured by the Gloucester Railway Carriage and Wagon Company.
 All subsequent heavy-rail subway cars were manufactured by Bombardier Transportation or one of its predecessors (Montreal Locomotive Works, Hawker Siddeley, and UTDC).
 All cars starting with the Hawker Siddeley H series in 1965 have been built in Bombardier's Thunder Bay, Ontario, plant.
 The final H4 subway cars were retired on January 27, 2012.
 This was followed by the retirement of the H5 subway cars, which had their final in-service trip on June 14, 2013, and the H6 retirement, which followed one year later with a final run on June 20, 2014.

 Following the introduction of the Toronto Rocket trains on Lines 1 and 4, all the T1 trains were moved to Line 2.
 The T1s were expected to last until 2026.
-By the end of 2019, the TTC had proposed an overhaul to extend the T1 fleet's life by 10 years at an estimated cost of $100 million.
-By mid-2020, the TTC had started the design phase for a new generation of subway trains to replace the T1 fleet on Line 2 Bloor–Danforth.
-In late 2021, the TTC expected that the new trains would be introduced between 2026 and 2030, at an estimated cost of $1.6 billion.
-On October 13, 2022, the TTC issued a request for proposals to construct 480 new subway cars (80 six-car train sets) of a design different from the T1 and Toronto Rocket fleet for delivery between 2027 and 2033.
-As of 2022, the TTC plans to overhaul the T1 fleet if newer trains cannot be delivered in time.
+By the end of 2019, the TTC had considered an overhaul to extend the T1 fleet's life by 10 years at an estimated cost of $100 million.
+As of 2022, the TTC planned to overhaul the T1 fleet if newer trains could not be delivered in time.

+In January 2026, Alstom was awarded a contract valued at $2.3 billion to supply 70 six-car Metropolis subway trains.
+The new fleet will primarily replace trains on Line 2, with additional units allocated for planned Line 1 and 2 extensions.
+The trains will be assembled in Thunder Bay, Ontario, and tested in Kingston, Ontario.

+Driverless train stock

-The Ontario Line will use smaller train sets and a smaller gauge than those used on the Toronto subway system.
+The Ontario Line will use standard-gauge train sets smaller than those used on Lines 1, 2, and 4.
 By using driverless trains with automatic train control (ATC), Metrolinx expects the line to be as frequent as the existing subway lines despite using smaller, lighter trains.
-In conjunction with ATC, stations will have platform-edge doors for safety, also allowing riders to exit and enter trains more quickly.
-The trains will be manufactured by Hitachi Rail, similar to trains in Copenhagen or Rome.
+In conjunction with ATC, stations will have platform screen doors for safety, also allowing riders to exit and enter trains more quickly.
+The trains will be manufactured by Hitachi Rail, similar to trains in the Copenhagen Metro or Line C of the Rome Metro.